QGDeep/Inventory-System/README.md

 An Inventory System created in UE5 using C++ and Blueprints.

 Features:
-Add or Remove inventory items.
-Player can equip or consume items.
+Player can equip/unequip or consume items.
 Supports mouse and controller input.